 Stretching her right arm back she cried out softly as the muscles in her side stretched and screamed.
 With a grunt of pain she pulled her arm back and moaned softly.
 “Fuck.”

 “Oh I like the direct approach.”

 She looked up startled in the mirror to meet her own startled eyes.
-If she hadn’t been who she was, she’d have thought she was hearing voiced.
-With a sigh she turned back to see the blonde vampire leaning against the bathroom door, a cigarette dangling casually between his lips.
+If she hadn’t been who she was, she’d have thought she was hearing voices.
+With a sigh, she turned back to see the blonde vampire leaning against the bathroom door, a cigarette dangling casually between his lips.
 “Then sent you to deal with me?
 Get out.”
 She glared.